Jim Pattison: Personal life

-Pattison married Mary Hudson, whom he met at the Swift Current church camp when both were 13.
+Pattison married Mary Hudson, whom he first met at the Swift Current church camp when both were 13.
 Hudson was from Moose Jaw.
 Some 66 years later in 2018, Pattison commented, "The secret [to a successful marriage] is to marry somebody from Saskatchewan.
 Then you won’t have a problem!"
 The couple has three children.

 At a Los Angeles auction on November 17, 2016, Pattison purchased (for $4.8 million) the Jean Louis dress worn by Marilyn Monroe when she sang "Happy Birthday, Mr. President" to President John F. Kennedy at a celebration of his 45th birthday.
-At age 90, Pattison still enjoyed playing the piano, organ and trumpet.

-In 2011, Pattison was accused by a group of investors of secretly working to help Brookfield Management take over a 1.2 billion dollar granite mine owned by Birch Mountain for $50 million through “death spiral debt financing” and “insider trading”.
+At the age of 90, in addition to his business endeavours, Pattison remained dedicated to music, finding joy in playing instruments such as the piano, organ, and trumpet.
+Additionally, he is known to be an avid Yachtsman, and owns the Nova Spirit, a 150-foot superyacht valued at approximately $25 million.